 Perhaps the most bizarre aspect of lokkuku life is the ceremony of the "Kag-Gakka," a ritual party centered around highly fermented karakah fruit.
 The primates have found that when they harvest the fruit and store it in a dark place, it ferments into alcohol.
 To them, the fruit takes on "magical" properties.
 During the Kag-Gakka, an entire tribe gathers around the overripe fruit, pulling out and eating great fist fulls of pulp, until the situation is totally out of control.
-Lokkuku are capable of extreme violence or extreme affection at these times.
+Lokkuku are capable of extreme violence or extreme affection at those times.
 Characters who try the fruit become violently ill for 1d10 hours.

-GNAWHARE
+GN AWH ARE

-TYPE: Small Herbivore
+Туре Small Herbivore

-NUMBER: 1 - 10
+Number 1-10

-MOVE: Fast
+Move Fast

-IM/RS: 6/60
+IM/RS +6/60

-STAMINA: 10
+Stamina 10

-ATTACK: None
+Attack None

-DAMAGE: None
+Damage None

-NATIVE Alcazzar-forests, plains,
+Special Attack None

-HABITAT: mudflats, moraines;
+Special Defense None

-summer season only
+Alcazzar - forests, plains, moraines, mudflats; summer only

-This speedy little rodent is covered with soft, brown fur.
+DESCRIPTION: This speedy little rodent is covered with soft, brown fur.
 Its gleaming tiny eyes are set above a pair of huge teeth.
 Scurrying about on four legs, the gnawhare always seems in a hurry.

 Subsisting on leaves and grasses, the gnawhare is no threat to animals, but its large teeth make it dangerous to inanimate objects that it might line its nest with.
 The gnawhare is possessed with an overwhelming curiosity, and is always looking for something new and unusual to carry off.
-It will chew off a piece of anything that is too big to carry, and haul the piece back to its burrow.
+It will chew off a piece of anything that is too big to carry, and hail the piece back to its burrow.

-Rubber, fabrics, and soft plastics are all materials the gnawhare will use to coat its nest.
-If the PCs encounter these creatures, the gnawhares attempt to chew up a piece of equipment made of rubber, fabric, or soft plastic.
+Rubber, fabrics and soft plastics are all materials the gnawhare will use to coat its nest.
+If the PCs encounter these creatures, the gnawhares attempt to chew up a piece of equipment made of rubber, fabric or soft plastic.